DevOps vs GitOps: 4 Benefits you must know to Master the Methodologies

 Supports end-to-end responsibility

 DevOps typically involves development and operations and thus impacts all other aspects of the business.
-With different resources being engaged in the process of product development and delivery, there is more significant support and collaboration.
-There is end-to-end responsibility-sharing from specification gathering, development, testing deployment, validation, customer education, and getting feedback.
+With different resources being engaged in product development and delivery, there is more significant support and collaboration.
+There is end-to-end responsibility-sharing from specification gathering, development, testing deployment, validation, customer education, and feedback.

 Stable Operating Environments